 (INTRACOASTAL TOWING AND TRANSPORTATION, COMPANY, GULFSHORE TOWING, G and H TOWING, G and H OFFSHORE TOWING)

-In the late 1800's Charles Suderman and Ben Dolson began stevedoring operations in Galveston, Texas.
+Founded In the late 1800's by Charles Suderman and Ben Dolson who began providing stevedoring operations based in Galveston, Texas.

 In 1916, John Young bought out Ben Dolson's portion of the company.
 This added six tugs to the fleet including the first modern diesel tug to operate on the Texas Gulf Coast.

 In 1934, the Suderman and Young Towing Company along with the Bay Houston Towing Company of Houston, Texas.
 Established an operating company, the G and H Towing Company of Houston, Texas.

 In 2001, Suderman and Young merged, and combined fleets with Intracoastal Towing and Transportation Company of Houston, Texas.

 In 2011, the G and H Towing Company became part of a joint venture between the Moran Towing Corporation of New Canaan, Connecticut.
 The Bay Houston Towing Company of Houston, Texas, and the Superman and Young Towing Company of Houston, Texas.
 Serving the Cameron LNG facility near Lake Charles, Louisiana.